This post may contain affiliate links. Please read our disclosure policy.

 Warm up from the inside with this gluten free chicken pot pie, thickened easily with a basic gluten free flour blend and packed with white meat chicken cooked to perfection.
 Topped with the best gf pie crust, of course!

-This gluten free pot pie is pretty versatile, too.
-While yes, it's a chicken pot pie, you can substitute turkey if you have leftovers – it's a great way to use up the rest of your Thanksgiving turkey.
+It's also really versatile, since although it's a chicken pot pie, you can substitute turkey if you have leftovers – it's a great way to use up the rest of your Thanksgiving turkey.
 And, if you don't want to make fresh chicken, you can use leftovers or pre-cooked, too.

 I prefer to make chicken pot pie as more of a rich and thick soup style filling with a pie crust baked on top.
 The filling is cooked completely first, on the stove top.
 Then, the pie crust is added and baked on top of the filling until golden brown.

 When you make a double crust pie, your chicken pot pie tends to contain more crust than filling, and must be made in a pie plate, not a casserole dish.
-I love pie crust as much as the next person (maybe more?), but this is chicken pot pie and the filling is *chefs kiss*

 How to make a double crust gluten free chicken pot pie